 Wyalusing has 23.7 miles of trails, including 22.2 miles of hiking trails , 2.4 miles of interpretive nature trails, and 0.8 mile of trail accessible for people with disabilities .
 Sentinel Ridge Trail is one of the most scenic.
 It can be reached from Point Lookout and follows the bluff all the way down to the Mississippi River (a drop of about 500 feet).
 Indian mounds, the Passenger Pigeon Monument and Green Cloud Picnic Shelter are on Sentinel Ridge Trail.
 An outstanding view of the confluence of the Mississippi and Wisconsin Rivers can be seen from the Green Cloud Picnic Area and the Passenger Pigeon Monument.

-Wisconsin has numerous State Natural Areas that are open to hiking and nature study.
-Twelve are described in the Parks section of this website.
+Wisconsin Driftless area hiking opportunities include numerous State Natural Areas that are open to hiking and nature study.
+Twelve of these natural areas are described in the Parks section of this website.